Coach Jesse Marsch finalizes Canadian men's roster for first Copa America appearance

 Canada will then complete Group A play against No. 32 Peru on June 25 at Children’s Mercy Park in Kansas City and No. 42 Chile on June 29 at Inter&Co Stadium in Orlando.

-“The high quality of this tournament and the teams in our group are exactly what we need as we continue our preparations for (the FIFA World Cup in) 2026," Marsch, who took over as Canada coach on May 13, said in a statement.
-"We feel strongly that this is the best group to help us be successful in Copa America.
+"I think we are more prepared after the games that we had in Europe and the level at which those games were played," he added.
+"It won't be a shock to us when we encounter the quality and the level of play with Argentina.
+And I think that will give us a better chance to be able to perform well and hopefully get a result."

-"It will be a big challenge for us.
-However, we will take it day by day and opponent by opponent.”
+The Canadians lost 4-0 to the seventh-ranked Dutch on June 6 before playing No. 2 France to a scoreless draw on June 9.

-Oluwaseyi was a late addition to the Canada camp ahead of friendlies earlier this month against the seventh-ranked Netherlands and second-ranked France.
-He won his first cap off the bench against the French.
+Oluwaseyi was a late addition to the Canada camp ahead of the two friendlies and won his first cap off the bench against the French.

 It marked a first national team call-up for the 24-year-old who has turned heads this season with seven goals and four assists for Minnesota United.
 Born in Abuja, Oluwaseyi is also eligible for Nigeria.